 Those shortlisted (maximum 3) will be invited to attend the IMEX Frankfurt Gala Evening (2 tickets per entry) where the winner will be announced.

 - Innovation Award presented to the individual winner on behalf of their company at the IMEX gala evening in Frankfurt

-- Complimentary registration and speaker’s slot for the winning individual to attend the IAPCO Annual Meeting in Ljubljana, Slovenia in 2024
+- A complimentary registration and speaker’s slot for the winning individual to attend the IAPCO Annual Meeting in Taipei, Taiwan in 2025

 Ms Hyojung Ok, EZpmp, South Korea